-If the FGS includes takeoff and/or approach modes, then the following criteria should be considered for applicability in developing the overall and integrated flight test and simulation requirements:
+If the FGS includes takeoff and/or approach modes, then the following criteria in CS-AWO Subparts 1, 2, 3 and 4 should be considered for applicability in developing the overall and integrated flight test and simulation requirements.

-- FAA Advisory Circular 120-29A, "Criteria for Approving Category I and II Landing Minima for FAR 121 Operators" - FAA Advisory Circular 120-28D, "Criteria for Approval of Category III Landing Weather Minima" need to be included in the requirements to be tested. - CS AWO Subparts 1, 2, 3 and 4 - JAR-OPS 1
+- AMC No.2 to CS 25.1329 FAA Advisory Circular 120-29A, "Criteria for Approving Category I and II Landing Minima for FAR 121 Operators" - FAA Advisory Circular 120-28D, "Criteria for Approval of Category III Landing Weather Minima" need to be included in the requirements to be tested. - CS AWO Subparts 1, 2, 3 and 4 - JAR-OPS 1